Thermodynamics of inhomogenous imperfect quantum gases in harmonic traps: Imperfect gas in a harmonic trap

 We aim at evaluating the thermodynamic properties of the $d$-dimensional imperfect gas of $N$ interacting spinless quantum particles of mass $m$ (either fermions of bosons) subject to the external harmonic potential

 where $r$ is the radial coordinate in $\mathbb{R}^d$ and $\omega$ - the trapping frequency.
 In the absence of interparticle interactions this model yields the ideal trapped gas \cite{Posa2006}.
 When the interparticle interactions are to be included in the spirit to the imperfect quantum gas model, the imperfect Hamiltonian in Eq.(\ref{HPG}) ceases to be directly applicable as the available volume for the trapped particles is considered infinite from the very beginning.
 On the other hand, we wish to keep the $N^2$ factor in the mean-field expression for the gas potential energy because its proportionality to the number of pairs of interacting particles reflects the physical meaning of this approach \cite{Zagreb,Huang1,Davies1,BP1983,Zag2001}.
 The potential energy has to give a nontrivial contribution to the intensive thermodynamic quantities of the trapped gas in the appropriately defined limit which plays the role of the standard thermodynamic limit.
 For harmonically trapped gases this limit corresponds to $\omega \rightarrow 0, N \rightarrow \infty$ with $N \omega^d =\rho_{\omega}$ fixed \cite{RRB2004,RR2005,Posa2006,Zagreb,ASY2018}, and is also called the thermodynamic limit.
-Thus we choose the system's potential energy in the form
+A generalization of \eqref{HPG} in the spirit discussed above is relatively clear in $d=1$, which also turns out to be of special relevance in our analysis.
+The harmonic trap offers the energy scale $\hbar \omega$, analogously to the particle-in-a-box energy scale $a_0/V^{\frac{2}{d}}$.
+Thus in $d=1$ the system's interaction energy is postulated in the simple form